bart-kroon/TM1/README.md

 This will in general result in the following files under the `outputDirectory`:

 * A bitstream with the path based on `outputBitstreamPathFmt`, containing metadata and patch data.
-* YUV files for each component of each atlas with paths based on `outputGeometryVideoDataPathFmt`, `outputOccupancyVideoDataPathFmt` and/or `outputTextureVideoDataPathFmt`.
-Components may be any of texture, geometry or occupancy corresponding to the `haveTextureVideo`, `haveGeometryVideo` and `haveOccupancyVideo` TMIV encoder parameters.
+* YUV files for each component of each atlas with paths based on `outputGeometryVideoDataPathFmt`, `outputOccupancyVideoDataPathFmt`, `outputTransparencyVideoDataPathFmt` and/or `outputTextureVideoDataPathFmt`.
+Components may be any of texture, transparency, geometry or occupancy corresponding to the `haveTextureVideo`, `haveTransparencyVideo` :construction:, `haveGeometryVideo` and `haveOccupancyVideo` TMIV encoder parameters.

 In this example the following files will be produced: